d6t/d6t-python/blogs/reasons-why-bad-ml-code.rst

     model.fit(df_train.iloc[:,:-1], df_train['y'])
     print(sklearn.metrics.accuracy_score(df_train['y'],model.predict(df_train.iloc[:,:-1])))

 What to do about it?
 ------------------------------------------------------------

 Instead of linearly chaining functions, data science code is better written as a set of tasks with dependencies between them.
 That is your data science workflow should be a DAG.

+[d6tflow](https://github.com/d6t/d6tflow) is a free open-source library which makes it easy for you to build highly effective data science workflows.

-So instead of writing a function that does:
+Instead of writing a function that does:

 .. code-block:: python

-    def process_data(data, parameter):
+    def process_data(df, parameter):

-        if parameter:
-            data = do_stuff(data)
-        else:
-            data = do_other_stuff(data)
+        df = do_stuff(df)
         data.to_pickle('data.pkl')
+        return df

+    dataraw = download_data()
-        return data
+    data = process_data(dataraw)

-You are better of writing tasks that you can chain together as a DAG:
+You can write tasks that you can chain together as a DAG:

 .. code-block:: python

+    class TaskGetData(d6tflow.tasks.TaskPqPandas):

+        def run():
+            data = download_data()
+            self.save(data) # save output data

-    class TaskProcess(d6tflow.tasks.TaskPqPandas): # define output format
+    class TaskProcess(d6tflow.tasks.TaskPqPandas):

         def requires(self):
             return TaskGetData() # define dependency